typelevel/cats-effect/docs/thread-model.md

 CE3 also has a very exciting custom work-stealing threadpool implementation.
 This has numerous benefits over the `FixedThreadpool` used in CE2:

 * It maintains a work queue per core rather than a single global one so contention is dramatically reduced, especially with lots of cores
 * This means that we can implement thread affinity, where a fiber that yields is most likely to be re-scheduled on the same thread.
 This makes yielding much cheaper as if the fiber is immediately re-scheduled we don't even have to flush CPU caches
 * Consequently we can support auto-yielding where a fiber will insert an `IO.cede` every fixed number of iterations of the runloop, stopping a rogue cpu-bound fiber from inadvertently pinning a CPU core

-## And that's it!
+## And that's it

 CE3 drastically simplifies threadpool usage and removes a number of significant gotchas, whilst significantly improving performance.